a2ankitrai/2KX7/Java/Thread_n_Concurrency.md

 A producer-consumer design has one shared work queue for all consumers; in a work stealing design, every consumer has its own deque.
 If a consumer exhausts the work in its own deque, it can steal work from the tail of someone else’s deque.
 Work stealing can be more scalable than a traditional producer-consumer design because workers don’t contend for a shared work queue; most of the time they access only their own deque, reducing contention.
 When a worker has to access another’s queue, it does so from the tail rather than the head, further reducing contention.

-Work stealing is well suited to problems in which consumers are also producers — when performing a unit of work is likely to result in the identification of more work.
+Work stealing is well suited to problems in which consumers are also producers - when performing a unit of work is likely to result in the identification of more work.
 For example, processing a page in a web crawler usually results in the identification of new pages to be crawled.
 Similarly, many graph-exploring algorithms, such as marking the heap during garbage collection, can be efficiently parallelized using work stealing.
 When a worker identifies a new unit of work, it places it at the end of its own deque (or alternatively, in a work sharing design, on that of another worker); when its deque is empty, it looks for work at the end of someone else’s deque, ensuring that each worker stays busy.

 ---

 ## Synchronizers

 A *synchronizer* is any object that coordinates the control flow of threads based on its state.
-Blocking queues can act as synchronizers; other types of synchronizers include semaphores, barriers, and latches.
+Blocking queues can act as synchronizers; other types of synchronizers include **semaphores**, **barriers**, and **latches**.

 ### Latches

 A *latch* is a synchronizer that can delay the progress of threads until it reaches its *terminal* state.
 A latch acts as a gate: until the latch reaches the terminal state the gate is closed and no thread can pass, and in the terminal state the gate opens, allowing all threads to pass.
 Once the latch reaches the terminal state, it cannot change state again, so it remains open forever.
 Latches can be used to ensure that certain activities do not proceed until other one-time activities complete, such as:

 - Ensuring that a computation does not proceed until resources it needs have been initialized.